avionic-design/pbs-stage2/README.md

 # Packages and platforms:

+A platform is a collection of packages and some additional files and scripts to complete the filesystem.
+For more informations please see: [Platforms](./Documentation/platforms.md)

 A package is any software component that can be built in an automated way.

-A platform is a collection of packages and some additional files and scripts to complete the filesystem.
+For more informations please see: [Packages](./Documentation/packages.md)

 # Building a toolchain:

 To build a platform you need a toolchain.
-PBS is able to provide you toolchains for various architectures, which can be build from PBS.
+PBS is able to provide toolchains for various architectures, which can be build from PBS.
 See Documentation/toolchains for details.

 But you can also use an external toolchain, for instance a toolchain provided